Yieldster-Framework/automation-platform-docs/content/en/vaults/invest-in-public-vault.md

 ---
-title: Explore vaults
+title: Invest in a public vault
 description: ''
-position: 11
+position: 12
 category: 'Vaults'
 ---